 Lee Elsdon, Solicitor

-Lee joined the Arts Law Centre of Australia in 2017 as the Artists in the Black Paralegal.
-Lee has recently been admitted as a solicitor and holds a Bachelor of Laws and a Bachelor of Contemporary Music from Southern Cross University.
+Lee is on secondment from the Australian Government Solicitor.
+Lee previously worked as a solicitor with Arts Law, and was the Artists in the Black Paralegal before that.
+He holds a Bachelor of Laws and a Bachelor of Contemporary Music from Southern Cross University.
 He has a background in broadcast media and music, having worked as a sound engineer in broadcast television for many years.
 He has a particular interest in human rights as well as entertainment and media law.

 Sharna White joined the Arts Law Centre of Australia in 2019 as the Artists in the Black Paralegal.
 Sharna recently graduated from the University of Technology Sydney and holds a combined Bachelor of Laws/Bachelor of Arts in International Studies.
 Prior to joining Arts Law, Sharna interned at both Arts Law and Allens and worked as a paralegal at the Australian Broadcasting Corporation (ABC).
 Sharna has a strong interest in intellectual property and media law, and as an Aboriginal woman, she hopes to give back to the Aboriginal and Torres Strait Islander community through assisting Arts Law to empower artists with knowledge and advice about their legal rights.